sematext/logagent-js/README.md

     - HBase Region Server,
     - Hadoop YARN Node Manager,
     - Apache SOLR,
   - various Linux/Mac OS X system log files
+  - Heroku logs

 To test patterns or convert logs from text to JSON use the command line tool 'logagent'.
 It reads from stdin and outputs line delimited JSON (or pretty JSON or YAML) to the console.